vuejs/v2.vuejs.org/src/v2/cookbook/debugging-in-vscode.md

 }
 ```

-## Start Debugging An Application
+## Setting a Breakpoint

 1. Set a breakpoint in **src/components/HelloWorld.vue** on `line 90` where the `data` function returns a string.

 ![Breakpoint Renderer](/images/breakpoint_set.png)

 2. Open your favorite terminal at the root folder and serve the app using Vue CLI:

 ```
 npm start
 ```

 3. Go to the Debug view, select the **'vuejs: chrome'** configuration, then press F5 or click the green play button.

 4. Your breakpoint should now be hit as the new instance of Chrome opens `http://localhost:8080`.

 ![Breakpoint Hit](/images/breakpoint_hit.png)